-The Free Application for Federal Student Aid (FAFSA®) is an important part of paying for college.
+The FAFSA® (Free Application for Student Aid) is an important part of paying for college.
 It’s also a big responsibility for students and can feel overwhelming at first.
-But don’t stress—I’ve helped tons of my friends file it, and I can help you, too, with these FAFSA® application tips.
+But don’t stress—file with these FAFSA® application tips.

-Also, you’ll be using personal information that should be kept private for your safety, so try filling out the form alone or in a place where others can’t easily view your screen.
+Also, the FAFSA® includes a lot of personal information that should be kept private for your safety, so try filling out the application alone or in a place where others can’t easily view your screen.